ksu-cs-textbooks/cis400/content/D-milestones/10-milestone-8/_index.md

 ### Assignment requirements:

-* Add the _RoundRegister.dll_ as a dependency to your project
+* Add the _RoundRegister.dll_ (found in the Canvas module) as a dependency to your project

-* Implement the functionality for the "complete order" and "cancel order" buttons.
+* Implement the functionality for the "Complete Order" and "Cancel Order" buttons.

 * Process the payment providing options for credit, debit, or cash using the provided `RoundRegister` classes.